 OTA Card is a new generation of "3Gmate" telecommunication service provided by the Group.
 Through the two core technologies of air-issuing and APP writing, users will not need to buy extra SIM cards.
 A single CA-SIM card can load with multiple phone numbers, enjoying the favorable local call charging and traffic rate.
-With the value-added service platform, users can really travel around and connect to the world.
-Users can receive free traffic, credits, coupons and so on.
-The authentication and encryption functions of CA-SIM card can provide to the outbound traveling users better value-added services like Mzone network, O2O business in their destinations, ticket booking service and so on.
+With the value-added service platform, users can travel around and connect to the world.
+Users can receive free traffic, credits and coupons etc. The authentication and encryption functions of CA-SIM card can provide to the outbound traveling users better value-added services like Mzone network, O2O business in their destinations and ticket booking service etc.

 With the APP application and the CA-SIM authenticated identity, users can have access to the local telecommunication service, saving the tedious account opening procedure and making communication more convenient.
 The multiple number function of the APP includes account opening, card re-issuing and number switching.
-And through the APP, users can check their account, pay for the phone bill or charge their account.
+Through the APP, users can check their account, pay for the phone bill or charge their account.